 By Roger Stark, MD, FACS

-Dr. Roger Stark is a health care policy analyst at Washington Policy Center in Seattle, Washington and a retired physician.
+Dr. Roger Stark is a health care policy analyst at Washington Policy Center in Seattle, Washington and a retired cardiothoracic surgeon.
 He has authored numerous in-depth studies on health care policy.
 Dr. Stark was one of the cofounders of the open-heart surgery program at Overlake Hospital in Bellevue and served on the hospital’s governing board.
 He is a guest contributor for Cascade Policy Institute, Oregon’s free market public policy research center.